 Jari Chevalier is a creative artist working in several expressive forms.
 Her visual art has been featured in solo and group exhibitions, including Bristol-Myers Squibb in Wallingford, Connecticut; Haskins Laboratory Gallery at Yale University in New Haven, Connecticut; and the Silvermine Gallery in New Canaan, Connecticut.
 A solo exhibition of her work, Mathematics of Ecstasy, toured to seven galleries in North Dakota in 2008 and 2009, including the Memorial Union Gallery at North Dakota State University and the Taube Museum of Art.
 A selection of her visual art will be featured on the cover and in an interior folio in Artful Dodge literary and arts magazine in Fall 2018.

-Chevalier’s poems are forthcoming or have recently appeared in Beloit Poetry Journal, Boulevard, the Cincinnati Review, Green Mountains Review, Gulf Coast Online, The Collagist, The Massachusetts Review, Poetry East, Puerto del Sol, Spillway, and other literary journals.
+Chevalier’s poems are forthcoming or have recently appeared in Beloit Poetry Journal, Boulevard, the Cincinnati Review, Foundry, Green Mountains Review, Gulf Coast Online, The Collagist, The Massachusetts Review, Poetry East, Puerto del Sol, Spillway, and other literary journals.
 She won the 2018 Common Ground Poetry Contest, the 2016 inaugural poetry contest at Sheila-Na-Gig Online, and a Merit Award in the Atlanta Review International Poetry competition.
 She placed as a finalist in the Ploughshares Emerging Writer's Contest and as a semi-finalist for the 2015, 2016 and 2018 Tomaž Šalamun Prizes.